Marjorie Prime (2017)

 Dir.: Michael Almereyda; Cast: Lois Smith, John Hamm, Geena Davis, Tim Robbins; USA 2016, 99 min.

-Director/co-writer Michael Almereyda (Experimenter) adapts Jordan Harrison’s play for the screen in an un-stagey triumph that interweaves Beckett, Sartre and Phil Dicks, exploring themes such as memory, family and death – the latter not only on a personal level, but concerning humanity as a whole: “Computers have all the same in the world”.
+Director/co-writer Michael Almereyda (Experimenter) adapts Jordan Harrison’s play for the screen in an un-stagey triumph that interweaves Beckett, Sartre and Phil Dicks, exploring themes such as memory, family and death – the latter not only on a personal level, but concerning humanity as a whole: “Computers have all the time in the world”.

-Eighty-five year old Marjorie (Smith) is suffering from the onset of Alzheimers, and her loving family, daughter Tess (Davis) and her husband Jon (Robbins) have installed a simulated, personalised digital projection of her dead husband Walter (Hamm) in the futuristic house near the beach.
+Eighty-five year old Marjorie (Smith) is suffering from the onset of Alzheimers and her loving family, daughter Tess (Davis) and her husband Jon (Robbins), have installed a simulated, personalised digital projection of her dead husband Walter (Hamm) in the futuristic house near the beach.
 Walter is in his prime, around forty, and received daily tuition by Tess and Jon about Marjorie’s life – the exception being the death of her son.
 Walter is also instructed to look after Marjorie’s health; he tries to make her eat and drink regularly.
 But basically, his function is to make Marjorie’s decline more palatable for her.
 They reminisce over the feel-good features of her youth, such us the crush on a high-ranging French tennis player.
-And Tess reminds her husband, that the man in question was hardly French, just Canadian, and only an amateur player.
+And Tess reminds her husband that the man in question was hardly French, just Canadian, and only an amateur player.
 But Jon shrugs this off: allowing Marjorie a great deal of slack, and flattery is only a minor sin.
-The longer the ‘interactions’ go on, the more one suspects, that all participants are holograms – something author and director have clearly intended.
+The longer the ‘interactions’ go on, the more one suspects that all participants are holograms – something author and director have clearly intended.
 Computers may have all the time in the world, but the human race is only too ready to be replaced by them.
 To start with, they have a much more precise recollection than the human race.
 What stands for memory, is just the recollection of the original incident, re-memorised and re-told so often that the original event assumes only a random connection to the present.